|Use your mouse

 U.S.A.
 Barbara earned an Associate Degree from the Rochester Institute of

 Technology's School for American Craftsmen.
 In 1970 she relocated to

 Toronto to attend the Ontario College of are graduating with an

 Associate Degree.
 In 1975 she joined the faculty of the Ontario

 College of Art (OCAD University).
 In 1977 she began the Colour Xerox

 Artist's Program at Visual Art Ontario.
 As a photographer

 and multimedia artist, she is fascinated by current technological developments,

 which she mixes with a variety of traditional art forms.
-She is in the forefront
+She is a member of the

 of post-modern art activity.